20.-21.5.2025, University of Helsinki

 Session 1: Innovations in EiE Delivery

-Come to discover how high-quality tech solutions can have an impact for various infrastructural environments, focusing on enhancing learning outcomes and experiences as well as teachers’ pedagogical approaches.
-During the spotlights you will have a chance to hear more from the UNICEF Global Learning Innovation Hub and its work in accelerating access to quality digital education, including in emergency settings working with UNICEF Country Offices and governments.
-GraphoGame: the most researched literacy game in the world, will bring their award winning learning platform, HundrED: a mission-driven organisation helping every child flourish through education innovation presents solutions from their Global Collection 2025 and Tespack will showcase their solution on bringing energy and internet to distant and challenging contexts.
+Topic: Come to discover high-quality tech solutions for various infrastructural environments, all focusing on enhancing learning outcomes and experiences as well as teachers’ pedagogical approaches.
+During the spotlights you will have a chance to hear more from the UNICEF Global Learning Innovation Hub, who will showcase its work in accelerating access to quality digital education, including in emergency settings working with UNICEF Country Offices and governments.
+GraphoGame: the most researched literacy game in the world, will bring their award winning learning platform and HundrED: a mission-driven organisation helping every child flourish through education innovation presents solutions from their Global Collection 2025.
+Tespack will showcase their solution on bringing energy and internet to distant and challenging contexts.

 Session 2: Refugee Integration